 For decades, George Nakashima established a name as one of the country’s leading woodworkers through his exceptional forms, including his Conoid designs.
 Here, Freeman’s specialists offer a closer look at the Conoid form and the Nakashima legacy that continues to this day.

-05/22/2019 News and Film, Auctions
+03/14/2023 Latest News, News and Film, Auctions

-Designing furniture forms he felt revealed the particular “destiny” of each board of timber, his works took on a new language in the names of the forms imposed upon them: Minguren, Conoid, Odakyu, Bahut and others.
-Individually, they reference a place, person or idea, but combined form an idiom of reverence for the natural world and unique design philosophy.
+Designing furniture forms he felt revealed the particular “destiny” of each board of timber, Nakashima’s work took on a new language in the names of the forms imposed upon them: Minguren, Conoid, Odakyu, Bahut, and others.
+Individually, the names reference a place, person, or idea, but combined, they form an idiom of reverence for the natural world and Nakashima’s unique design philosophy.